 The Yasugi Forged Steel is specifically designed to cut through steaks, fish, as well as handle any other tough job.

-It has been forged from high-grade chromium-molybdenum allow stainless steel, which means the knife cannot rust, unlike other blades.
+It has been forged from high-grade chromium-molybdenum stainless steel, which means the knife cannot rust, unlike other blades.

 This knife is handcrafted using top-grade steel, which means it meets the highest standards of top quality sushi knives.